LucasWang86/framework-of-fcbgp/draft-wang-sidr-frameworkoffcbgp.md

 --- abstract

 This document defines a standard profile for the framework of Forwarding Commitment BGP (FC-BGP).

-used in Resource Public Key Infrastructure (RPKI).
 A FC is a digitally signed object that provides a means of verifying that an IP address prefix is announced from `AS a` to `AS b`.
 When validated, a FC's eContent can be used for detection and mitigation of route hijacking and provide protection for the AS_PATH attribute in BGP-UPDATE.

 --- middle